aaronp18/NavidroFM/README.md

    * Making the image smaller (I'm not good at Docker optimization)

    * A reliable, faster way to scan the library after a download is done.
 I might skip scanning entirely and just use smart playlists.
-Let me know if you'd like to see this implemented.
+Let me know how you'd like to see this implemented.

 ## Issues
 If you encounter an issue, you can open an issue here.
 Please provide logs from everything to help me better help you.